UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Pilgrims' Quarter/Pilgrims' Quarter.md

 | Shrine | **The Star’s Rest** | Desnan observatory; charts and interprets dreams. |
 | Healer | **Hands of Grace** | Modest clinic; founder vanished after a “miracle.” |

-## GM Hooks
-- A pilgrim met Serenya here the same hour she spoke in the Crown.
-- A Desnan seer warns a “river of light” will burn/bless all it touches.
-- A tavern vanishes overnight; a perfect spiral scorches the flagstones.